-In partnership with the National Centre for Sport and Exercise Medicine (NCSEM) and Sheffield Hallam University’s Advanced Wellbeing Research Centre (AWRC), we propose to establish a virtual Covid Rehabilitation Clinic to support ‘Long-Haul’ recovery of Covid-19 in the community.
+In partnership with the National Centre for Sport and Exercise Medicine (NCSEM) and local community organisation Darnall Wellbeing, we propose to establish a virtual Covid Rehabilitation Clinic to support ‘Long-Haul’ recovery of Covid-19 in the community.

 The clinic would translate lessons from elite sport during Covid-19, to inform guidance provided locally to people in communities.
 Specifically, in terms of returning to or increasing physical activity.